strogo/django-completion/README.rst

 The `AUTOCOMPLETE_BACKEND` setting allows you to specify which backend to use for autocomplete.
 The options are:

-* autocomplete.backends.postgres_backend.PostgresAutocomplete
+* completion.backends.postgres_backend.PostgresAutocomplete
-* autocomplete.backends.redis_backend.RedisAutocomplete
+* completion.backends.redis_backend.RedisAutocomplete
-* autocomplete.backends.solr_backend.SolrAutocomplete
+* completion.backends.solr_backend.SolrAutocomplete

 Configuring Redis